finix-payments/finix-flex-docs-generator/sections/guide_general_overview_payline/definition.md

 authenticate and interface with the API.

-2. [Tokenization with Hosted Fields](#tokenization-with-hosted-fields): This guide explains how to properly tokenize cards in production via hosted fields.
+2. [Tokenization with Hosted Fields](#tokenization-with-hosted-fields): This guide explains how to properly tokenize cards in live via hosted fields.

 3. [Embedded Tokenization](#embedded-tokenization): This guide
-explains how to properly tokenize cards in production via our embedded iframe.
+explains how to properly tokenize cards in live via our embedded iframe.